kangarko/docs/docs/guides/localization/commands.md

   description: Suggest a feature for the server.
 ```

-As you can see, in this section we have left only two parts that you can change, these are as follows.
+As you can see, in this section we have left only two parts that you can change:

 - name -> The name of the command as it appears in the user interface.
 - description -> The description of the command as it appears in the user interface.